M&S appoints new retail director

 -

-Marks & Spencer have appointed Sacha Berendji as it new retail, operations and property director.
+Marks & Spencer has appointed Sacha Berendji as it new retail, operations and property director.

 Berendji, who began working for M&S in 1994 as part of its graduate programme, currently holds the role of retail director for M&S stores.
 He will now have global responsibility for its 3 billion property portfolio.